-There is thus a significant regulatory gap in international law which enables these powerful entities and groups to violate human rights and environmental standards with relative impunity - a gap which a strong and effective LBI will be able to fill.
-Ensuring legal accountability throughout TNCs global value and production chains is therefore essential for guaranteeing TNC accountability in an era where capital flows freely, but justice does not.
+There is thus a significant regulatory gap in international law regarding human rights which enables these powerful entities and groups to violate human rights and environmental standards with relative impunity - a gap which a strong and effective LBI will be able to fill.
+Ensuring legal accountability throughout TNCs value chains is therefore essential for guaranteeing TNC accountability in an era where capital flows freely, but justice does not.